Education

 Performance and Teaching Experience

 Jeffrey has performed throughout the United States and abroad in recitals and in chamber music.
-He has been a soloist with the symphony orchestras of Philadelphia, St. Louis, Pittsburgh, Houston, Denver, Indianapolis, Oakland, Baton Rouge and Key West as well as the Chamber Orchestra of Albuquerque, the Missouri Symphony, and the Mississippi Symphony.
+He has been a soloist with the symphony orchestras of Philadelphia, St. Louis, Pittsburgh, Houston, Denver, Indianapolis, Oakland, Baton Rouge, and Key West, as well as the Chamber Orchestra of Albuquerque, the Missouri Symphony, and the Mississippi Symphony.
 His many appearances with the Baltimore Symphony Orchestra include concerts at Carnegie Hall and Wolf Trap Park, as well as a substitution for Claudio Arrau playing the Brahms Second Concerto to critical acclaim.
 Many of his recitals and concerto performances have been heard on nationwide radio broadcasts.
-He has toured South America with recitals in Brasilia, Rio de Janeiro, Caracas, and Surinam, and has given concerts with orchestras in Mexico City, El Salvador and Quito.
-In Europe he has performed in France, Belgium and the Czech Republic, and in Asia he has performed in Japan and Indonesia.
-He has appeared at summer music festivals in the United States including Marlboro, Chautauqua, Spoleto, Ambler, Bedford Springs and Tidewater, and in France at the Music at La Gesse Festival and the Musique d’ete Festival.
+He has toured South America with recitals in Brasilia, Rio de Janeiro, Caracas, and Surinam, and has given concerts with orchestras in Mexico City, El Salvador, and Quito.
+In Europe, he has performed in France, Belgium, and the Czech Republic, and in Asia, he has performed in Japan and Indonesia.
+He has appeared at summer music festivals in the United States, including Marlboro, Chautauqua, Spoleto, Ambler, Bedford Springs, and Tidewater, and in France at the Music at La Gesse Festival and the Musique d’été Festival.
 He has performed at the Stanford Jazz Festival and the Key West International Jazz Festival as a pianist.
 He appeared at the East Coast Jazz Festival as a conductor of the Goucher College Jazz Ensemble and the Levine School of Music Jazz Ensemble.
-He has also led the Levine School of Music Jazz Ensemble in performance at Washington, D.C. venues including Carter Barron Amphitheater, the Folger Library, the National Building Museum, the Ronald Reagan Building and Union Station.
+He has also led the Levine School of Music Jazz Ensemble in performance at Washington, D.C. venues including Carter Barron Amphitheater, the Folger Library, the National Building Museum, the Ronald Reagan Building, and Union Station.

-An award-winning composer, his solo piano composition “American Sonata” won the Keyboard Magazine Soundpage Competition and “Shadowdance” for piano and wind ensemble was commissioned by the Mid-Atlantic Chamber Orchestra while he was their composer-in-residence, with a grant from the Meet The Composer Foundation.
-His solo piano works can be heard on “Pick It Up” and “Jazz Sonata” which was recently released on the Centaur label.
+An award-winning composer, his solo piano composition American Sonata won the Keyboard Magazine Soundpage Competition, and the Mid-Atlantic Chamber Orchestra commissioned Shadowdance for piano and wind ensemble.
+At the same time, he was their composer-in-residence, with a grant from the Meet The Composer Foundation.
+His solo piano works can be heard on Pick It Up and Jazz Sonata, which was recently released on the Centaur label.

-As a recording artist, Jeffrey made the world premiere recordings of the Piano Concerto by James Grant and “The Dream Wanderer” by Sotireos Vlahopoulos.
+As a recording artist, Jeffrey made the world premiere recordings of the Piano Concerto by James Grant and The Dream Wanderer by Sotireos Vlahopoulos.
 He has recorded on the Telarc, Centaur, Albany, Petrichor, MSR Classics, and MMC labels.

-Jeffrey was a member of the Lenox Ensemble, a D.C.-based improvisation group of classical musicians and has frequently improvised piano accompaniment for silent films at the National Gallery of Art.
+Jeffrey was a member of the Lenox Ensemble, a DC-based improvisation group of classical musicians, and has frequently improvised piano accompaniment for silent films at the National Gallery of Art.

 As a contributing editor for Piano & Keyboard Magazine from 1994 to 2000, Jeffrey reached an international readership with his feature articles and reviews.
 His writing has also appeared in Clavier Magazine and Clavier Companion Magazine.